Options for survivors

 - If the perpetrator is a Reed student, you can file a case with the Title IX Board.
 If they are faculty, you can file a complaint with the Dean of Faculty.
 If they are staff, you can file a complaint with the Director of Human Resources.

 - Get a restraining order from a court to keep the offender from contacting you on and off campus, even if you don’t make a police report.
-You may qualify for a Sexual Assault Protective Order, Family Abuse Prevention Act restraining order, or Stalking Protective Order.
-Free legal assistance is available.
+You may qualify for a Sexual Abuse Protective Order, Family Abuse Prevention Act restraining order, or Stalking Protective Order.

 Additional options for recent sexual assault